Updated: Jul 4

 Keep adding colour, but remember to let things dry so you don't smudge your work.
 To create the soft feathering of colour in the roundish but not the striped flowers, here's how.

 Create a very pale, watery blue, paint the shape of the whole flower head.
 Get a much darker blue and very gently add it to the bottom half of the flower's head.
-It will instantly move around the base you created with the pale blue.
-Give it a gentle blow and the darker paint will 'feather'.
+It will instantly move around the damp base you created.
+Give it a gentle blow/push with the brush and the darker paint will 'feather'.
 Work on one flower at a time and use two different brushes, one for pale blue one for the dark.

 There you go a hazy meadow, in three easy steps.